rollerworks-graveyard/app-sectioning/README.md

 informed about this error.

-**Coming-up:** At this moment you can only use static values, but in the future it will be possible to also use regexp and placeholders with conflict detection.
+**Coming-up:** At this moment you can only use static values, but in the future it will be possible to use placeholders (with conflict detection).

 Park-Manager
 ------------